Mining and Exploration Convention Exceeds 22,000 Attendees

 We look forward to seeing you at the PDAC 2017 Convention, March 5-8, 2017: where the world's mineral industry meets.

-The Prospectors & Developers Association of Canada (PDAC) is the national voice of Canada's mineral exploration and development industry.
-With a membership of over 8,000, the PDAC's mission is to promote a responsible, vibrant and sustainable Canadian mineral exploration and development sector.
-The PDAC encourages leading practices in technical, environmental, safety and social performance in Canada and internationally.
-PDAC is known worldwide for its annual PDAC Convention, regarded as the premier event for mineral industry professionals.
+The Prospectors & Developers Association of Canada (PDAC) is the leading voice of the mineral exploration and development community.
+With over 7,500 members around the world in all sectors of the mining industry PDAC's mission is to promote a globally-responsible, vibrant and sustainable minerals industry.
+As the trusted representative of the sector, PDAC encourages best practices in technical, operational, environmental, safety and social performance.